awsdocs/amazon-connect-admin-guide/doc_source/add-apple-business-chat-features.md

-# Add Apple Business Chat features<a name="add-apple-business-chat-features"></a>
+# Add Apple Messages for Business features<a name="add-apple-business-chat-features"></a>

-## Deflect calls with Apple’s Chat Suggest<a name="call-deflection"></a>
+## Deflect calls with Apple’s Message Suggest<a name="call-deflection"></a>

-With [Chat Suggest](https://register.apple.com/resources/business-chat/BC-ChatSuggestGuide.pdf) you can allow users to choose between voice and messaging when tapping on your business phone number in Safari, Maps, Siri, or Search\.
+With [Message Suggest](https://register.apple.com/resources/business-chat/BC-ChatSuggestGuide.pdf) you can allow users to choose between voice and messaging when tapping on your business phone number in Safari, Maps, Siri, or Search\.

-To enable Chat Suggest, send an email to the Apple Business Chat Team at **registry@apple\.com** with the following information and Apple can set up the channel for you:
+To enable Message Suggest, send an email to the Apple Messages for Business Team at **registry@apple\.com** with the following information and Apple can set up the channel for you:
 + Provide all of your primary phone numbers, including high call volume phone numbers\.
 + Provide phone contact hours to set customer expectations for your after\-hours message\.
 + Provide intent, group, and body parameters to associate with each phone number\.
 + Provide an estimate of how many customers your agents can support per day\.
 This can be increased or decreased depending on operational capacity\.

-To learn more about enabling Chat Suggest, see [Apple’s Chat Suggest FAQs](https://register.apple.com/resources/business-chat/faq/business-chat-suggest-faqs.html)\.
+To learn more about enabling Message Suggest, see [Apple’s Message Suggest FAQs](https://register.apple.com/resources/business-chat/faq/business-chat-suggest-faqs.html)\.

-## Embed Apple Business Chat buttons<a name="embed-apple-business-chat-buttons"></a>
+## Embed Apple Messages for Business buttons<a name="embed-apple-business-chat-buttons"></a>

-To embed Apple Business Chat buttons on your website or mobile app, do the following:
+To embed Apple Messages for Business buttons on your website or mobile app, do the following:

-1. Add Apple’s Business Chat JS \(JavaScript\) library to your webpage headers\.
+1. Add Apple’s Messages for Business JS \(JavaScript\) library to your webpage headers\.

 1. Add a `div` container to house the button\.

 1. Customize the banner, fallback support, and button color to meet your brand’s needs\.

-The Business Chat button must contain the following, at minimum:
+The Messages for Business button must contain the following, at minimum:
 + A class attribute to specify the type of container: banner, phone, or message\.
-For more information, see [Business Chat Button Class and Data](https://developer.apple.com/documentation/businesschat/adding_a_business_chat_button_to_your_website#3021382)\.
+For more information, see [Messages for Business Button Class and Data](https://developer.apple.com/documentation/businesschat/adding_a_business_chat_button_to_your_website#3021382)\.
-+ A data\-apple\-business\-id attribute with the business ID you received when you registered your company with Business Chat\.
++ A data\-apple\-business\-id attribute with the business ID you received when you registered your company with Messages for Business\.

-For information about how you can enable these buttons, see Apple’s documentation for [Adding a Business Chat Button to Your Website](https://developer.apple.com/documentation/businesschat/adding_a_business_chat_button_to_your_website#overview)\.
+For information about how you can enable these buttons, see Apple’s documentation for [Adding a Messages for Business Button to Your Website](https://developer.apple.com/documentation/businesschat/adding_a_business_chat_button_to_your_website#overview)\.

 ## Start a chat from a URL<a name="start-chat-from-url"></a>